Typhoon Kalmaegi (2014): China

 On September 15, the government weather bureau reported that the storm was headed toward southern China at about 19 mph.
 In Haikou, the capital of Hainan Province, schools were ordered to close on September 16 and 17.
 Later that day, the storm hit Hong Kong, disrupting flights and forcing the stock market to close, as well as causing 29 injuries.
 The stock market reopened Tuesday morning.
 The storm hit Hainan on September 16, where more than 90,000 people were evacuated from its east coast prior to the storm's impact.
 Kalmaegi killed a total of 11 people and caused about CN¥17.74 billion (US$2.89 billion).

 Vietnam

 The typhoon was also felt in Vietnam, with strong gusty winds and flash floods reported.
 As of September 18, it was reported that the death toll had risen to 9 and 10 were injured.
 Damages has also been topped to VND20 billion (US$944,000).
 Another 2 were reported killed on the same day.
 On September 19, it was reported that 15 were injured.
 So far, a total of 13 people were reported killed by the storm.
+Total damage in Vietnam reached 535 billion dong (US$25.2 million, 2014 USD).